-'''

 YourAppsimpleLabelfontList: SGI_DYNAMIC PlainLabelFont

-'''

-The symbol SGI\DYNAMIC identifies this resource as a dynamically changeable scheme resource.
-The actual font assigned to PlainLabelFont could potentially be different in each scheme.
+The symbol SGI_DYNAMIC identifies this resource as a dynamically changeable scheme resource.
+The actual font assigned to PlainLabelFont can potentially be different in each scheme.
 As the user changes schemes, the correct resource is applied to your program.